Oil price path depends on pandemic's next phase: Kemp - Up News Info

 Article content

-But of the four possible states for spot prices (rising, falling) and calendar spreads (backwardation, contango), this is the least common, present on only 18% of trading days since the start of 1993.
+But of the four possible states for spot prices (rising, falling) and calendar spreads (backwardation, contango), this is the least common, present on only 18 per cent of trading days since the start of 1993.

-Other combinations of rising prices and contango (21%), falling prices and contango (25%) and especially rising prices and backwardation (37%) are all more common.
+Other combinations of rising prices and contango (21 per cent), falling prices and contango (25 per cent) and especially rising prices and backwardation (37 per cent) are all more common.

-Like the other infrequent combination of rising prices and contango, the current mix of falling prices and backwardation is unstable, apt to resolve itself relatively quickly (https://tmsnrt.rs/3j3nYdF).
+Like the other infrequent combination of rising prices and contango, the current mix of falling prices and backwardation is unstable, apt to resolve itself relatively quickly.

 If producers respond by cutting anticipated output, the expected rise in inventories will be reduced, reversing the slide in prices and keeping the market in backwardation (path 1 in the attached diagram).